Opioid epidemic in the United States: 2010s to present (increase in fentanyl)

 According to the United States Drug Enforcement Agency in 2023, China continued to be the primary source of fentanyl being imported into the United States, killing over 100 Americans every day.
-Over a two-year period, close to $800 million worth of fentanyl pills were illegally sold online to the US by Chinese distributors.
+Over a two-year period, close to $800 million worth of fentanyl was illegally sold online to the US by Chinese distributors.
 The drug is usually manufactured in China, then shipped to Mexico, where it is processed and packaged, which is then smuggled into the US by drug cartels.
 A large amount is also purchased online and shipped through the US Postal Service.
 It can also be purchased directly from China, which has become a major manufacturer of various synthetic drugs illegal in the US.
 AP reporters found multiple sellers in China willing to ship carfentanyl, an elephant tranquilizer that is so potent it has been considered a chemical weapon.
 The sellers also offered advice on how to evade screening by US authorities.
-According to Assistant US Attorney, Matt Cronin:
+According to Assistant US Attorney Matt Cronin in 2019:

+According to the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party, the Chinese government directly subsidizes producers of fentanyl precursors and analogues through tax rebates and other incentives.
+Since 2019, the Chinese government has removed online records of subsidies for fentanyl-related producers.

-Deaths from fentanyl in 2016 increased by 540 percent across the United States since 2015.
+In 2016, federal legislation loosened the de minimis exemption, which permitted parcels under $800 in value to enter the country duty-free with minimal inspection.
+The change in the de minimis eligibility led to the rapid growth in parcels coming from China, including those containing fentanyl.
+Deaths from fentanyl in 2016 increased by 540 percent across the United States since 2013.
 This accounts for almost "all the increase in drug overdose deaths from 2015 to 2016", according to a study published in the Journal of the American Medical Association.

 Readily available fentanyl killed 70,000 people in 2021 alone.

 Fentanyl-laced heroin has become a big problem for major cities, including Philadelphia, Detroit and Chicago.
 Its use has caused a spike in deaths among users of heroin and prescription painkillers, while becoming easier to obtain and conceal.
 Some arrested or hospitalized users are surprised to find that what they thought was heroin was actually fentanyl.
-According to former CDC director Tom Frieden:
+According to former CDC director Tom Frieden in 2016: